appsody/website/content/docs/stacks/test.md

 # Testing Stacks

-After you create, or update a stack the next consideration is to test the stack to check that it meets your needs.To validate a stack in your local Appsody development environment, use the `appsody stack validate` command.
+After you create, or update a stack the next consideration is to test the stack to check that it meets your needs.
+To validate a stack in your local Appsody development environment, use the `appsody stack validate` command.
 Validate performs several operations (lint, package, init, run, test, build) against the stack and provides a summary of these operations.
+After your stack is linted and packaged, the stack is validated by initializing, running, testing, and building an Appsody project against the default template in your stack.

+Packaging the stack does not logically form part of validation, it is included because the tests that are run as part of the `validate` command depend on the stack being packaged.

 ## Testing using Appsody CLI stack validate